konstantintutsch/website/_posts/2024-02-21-forced-to-use-a-notes-app-that-cant-keep-notes.md

 There was just one small problem: the app that was chosen didn't work, at all.
 It freezes, loses data and is buggy.
 Not good for a fucking note-taking app.
 But I have to say that I'm impressed a little bit too: I've never experienced any other app freezing so often and having so many bugs. 🥲

 I recently took notes in math class.
 In the next lesson, I wanted to read my notes.
 No chance, they were just gone.
 I asked a friend to send me his notes and everything was fine again.
 But that is just something that shouldn't happen.
 A notes app should be able to keep notes.
-Fucking *Notabily*, avoid that app at all cost!
+Fucking *Notability*, avoid that app at all cost!

 Of course you could now say that I'm an isolated case.
 But I have to disappoint you.
 I know at least two people who experienced the **exact** same.
 I can understand why a school forces the use of specific software.
 But I can't understand why you would choose such an inferior app.